Glossary

 International Standards for Phystosanitary Measures (ISPM)

-Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
+A set of Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
 They provide guidelines and protocols to prevent the spread of pests and diseases in plants and plant products during international trade.

 International Standards for Phystosanitary Measures (ISPM)

-Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
+A set of Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
 They provide guidelines and protocols to prevent the spread of pests and diseases in plants and plant products during international trade.

 International Standards for Phystosanitary Measures (ISPM)

-Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
+A set of Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
 They provide guidelines and protocols to prevent the spread of pests and diseases in plants and plant products during international trade.

 International Standards for Phystosanitary Measures (ISPM)

-Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
+A set of Standards adopted by the Commission on Phytosanitary Measures, which is the governing body of the International Plant Protection Convention.
 They provide guidelines and protocols to prevent the spread of pests and diseases in plants and plant products during international trade.

 Life Cycle Assessment (LCA)

-It evaluates and measures the environmental impacts of a products, service, or process over the entire period of its existence.
+It evaluates and measures the environmental impacts of a product, service, or process over the entire period of its existence.
 It enables companies to make informed decisions to reduce environmental footprint, improve material efficiency, and support sustainable packaging design.

 Life Cycle Assessment (LCA)

-It evaluates and measures the environmental impacts of a products, service, or process over the entire period of its existence.
+It evaluates and measures the environmental impacts of a product, service, or process over the entire period of its existence.
 It enables companies to make informed decisions to reduce environmental footprint, improve material efficiency, and support sustainable packaging design.

 Life Cycle Assessment (LCA)

-It evaluates and measures the environmental impacts of a products, service, or process over the entire period of its existence.
+It evaluates and measures the environmental impacts of a product, service, or process over the entire period of its existence.
 It enables companies to make informed decisions to reduce environmental footprint, improve material efficiency, and support sustainable packaging design.

 Life Cycle Assessment (LCA)

-It evaluates and measures the environmental impacts of a products, service, or process over the entire period of its existence.
+It evaluates and measures the environmental impacts of a product, service, or process over the entire period of its existence.
 It enables companies to make informed decisions to reduce environmental footprint, improve material efficiency, and support sustainable packaging design.

 Low Density Polyethylene (LDPE)